ichiki/heartbeatjs/README.md

-# heartbeat
+# heartbeatjs
-Heartbeat is a js animation like heartbeat.
+Heartbeatjs is a js animation like heartbeat.

 ##Description
-Heartbeat is a js animation module.
+Heartbeatjs is a js animation module.
 I hope that heatbaat can be a help to you.